-Previous rules wiped-out student loan debt after 25 years as long as you kept making the minimum payment required based on your reported income.
+Previous rules wiped-out student loan debt after 25 years as long as you kept making the minimum payment required based on your reported income, and as long as you knew what is an iva.
 With yesterday’s announcement cutting the minimum payment to 10 percent, that would effectively lengthen the amount of time it takes to pay off the student loan debt.
 But – what I did not mention yesterday – is Obama also changes the forgiveness time from 25 years to 20 years.
 Warner Todd Huston at Big Government notes, with my emphasis.

 Naturally, paying less per month will lengthen the loan repayment time.
 To “solve” that problem, Obama also has decided that if a student still owes money after paying for 20 years, the remaining amount will be wiped off the books–at the cost to the taxpayer, of course.

 It is apparent, though, that the President simply made this decision without bothering to find out what the cost of forgiving so many loans will be to taxpayers.